dmitry-merzlyakov/nledger/README.md

 Windows (or .Net compatible) system and be easily portable to any .Net platform.

+## Quick Start

+If you have just installed NLedger and want to know what to do next, you can try:

+- Run NLedger in a command line:
+  - Click *.Net Ledger Folder* icon in the main menu;
+  - Type *cmd* in the address bar of Windows Explorer window;
+  - In the command line window, type *ledger --version* - NLedger should show its version;
+  - Type *ledger bal -f test/input/drewr3.dat* - you will get a balance for one of example files that are in *test\input* folder;
+- Run NLedger Live Demo:
+  - Click *.Net Ledger Live Demo* icon in the main menu;
+  - Observe the documentation and try all examples in action;
+- Read this file to the end, *Ledger 3 Documentation*, *.Net Ledger Guide* and try to find the use of this tool.

 ## Features

 NLedger thoroughly derives all valuable Ledger capabilities.
 Basically,